Table-Side/API/readme.md

   }
 }
 ```
 5. Create a `.env` file based on the `sample.env` file available.
-Generate your usernames and passwords.
+6. Run `docker compose -f docker-compose up -d` to start the API service.
+7. Ensure all services start correctly.
+8. Send all requests via the APISIX gateway at `localhost:9080`.

+## Local Setup (Using Repositories)

+Recommended if any changes are being made to the microservice repos.

+1. Clone this repo
+2. Clone all microservice repos
+3. Ensure [Docker](https://docs.docker.com/get-docker/) is installed on your machine
+4. Update the build context for each service to point to the correct location.
+5. Create a `.env` file based on the `sample.env` file available.
-6. Run `docker compose up -d` to start the API service.
+6. Run `docker compose -f docker-compose.local.yml up -d` to start the API service.
 7. Ensure all services start correctly.
 8. Send all requests via the APISIX gateway at `localhost:9080`.